telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolBarItem.md

             property will be used.
 Use "~" (tilde) when referring to images within the current ASP.NET application.

+###  DisabledCssClass `String`

+Gets or sets the Cascading Style Sheet (CSS) class applied when the toolbar item is
+            disabled.

+#### Remarks
+By default the visual appearance of disabled toolbar items is defined in the skin CSS
+            file.
+You can use the DisabledCssClass property to specify unique appearance for the toolbar item when it is disabled.

 ###  DisabledImageUrl `String`

 Gets or sets the path to an image to display when the item is disabled.